amzoeee/calendar/README.md

     }
     ```
 2.  **Auto-Generation**: To ensure the app works out of the box, `create_default_tags.py` automatically generates a default `tags.json` file if one doesn't exist when the server starts.
-3.  **Privacy**: The `tags.json` file is ignored by Git, allowing you to maintain your own personal categories locally without affecting others.

 ## Project Structure